OSGConnect/connectbook/StashCache-DataDelivery.md

 ## Overview of algorithm

 All the functions are defined above everything else, so the code is not simple to read.
-STASHCP itself starts "running" after the comment line
+STASHCP itself starts "running" after the comment line.

 ## LOGIC TO RUN STASHCP